 Board of COMMISSIONERS:

-Bernardeane Moton, Josh Daily, Diane Fletcher, Raylla Murry - Commissioners
+Bernardeane Moton, John Gallina, Josh Daily, Raylla Murry - Commissioners

 The Statesville Housing Authority mission is to provide affordable, quality housing for low to moderate income person(s) and to improve their quality of life.

 The Statesville Housing Authority shall operate in an environment where all employees will be expected to: